-Professor Pue’s research and publications are primarily in the fields of legal history, law and society, law and colonialism, constitutionalism, policing, and national security.
-He is the General Editor for Canada's "Law and Society" book series, published by UBC Press.
+Professor Pue’s research and publications was primarily in the fields of legal history, law and society, law and colonialism, constitutionalism, policing, and national security.
+He was the General Editor for Canada's "Law and Society" book series, published by UBC Press.

 The Allard Law History Project is particularly grateful to Professor Pue for his extraordinary contribution to the recorded history of the law school.
 His book, Law School: The Story of Legal Education in British Columbia (Vancouver: University of British Columbia, Faculty of Law, 1995).
 [Call Number: KE289 .P83 1995 (LC)] serves as a valuable resource for this project and for other legal historians.

 Sadly, Wesley Pue passed away on April 3, 2019 after a long and courageous battle with cancer.